 Budj Bim or Mount Eccles is an extinct volcano near Macarthur in southwestern Victoria, Australia.
 Budj Bim is also the Gunditjmara name, meaning High Head.
 The roughly conical shaped peak rises 178 meters (584 feet).

-The World Heritage Centre has formally accepted for assessment the nomination for the Budj Bim Cultural Landscape as Australia’s first Aboriginal cultural site to receive World Heritage status.
+The World Heritage Centre accepted the nomination for the Budj Bim Cultural Landscape as Australia’s first Aboriginal cultural site to receive World Heritage status.

 Budj Bim, near Lake Condah in southwest Victoria, is sacred to its Gundijtmara traditional owners.

 The Budj Bim National Heritage Landscape provides evidence of a system of channels and weirs constructed from the abundant local volcanic rock to manage water flows from nearby Lake Condah to exploit eels as a food source.

 Australia has 19 World Heritage places, with Kakadu National Park, Uluru-Kata Tjuta National Park, Tasmanian Wilderness and Willandra Lakes Region listed for both natural and Indigenous cultural values.

 If added to the World Heritage List Budj Bim will be Australia’s 20th World Heritage place.